from lec_utils import *

 Gentoo | Biscoe | 47.57 | 15.00 |

-- When grouping by multiple columns, the resulting DataFrame has a
+- Advice: When grouping on multiple columns, the result usually has a

 MultiIndex